-After significant recognition, community college, Camosun College, secured Tony as a guest lecturer each spring to teach their Bar Management course, part of the Tourism and Hospitality program.
+After significant recognition, Camosun College (a community college in Victoria), secured Tony as a guest lecturer each spring to teach their Bar Management course, which was part of the Tourism and Hospitality program.
 He taught the college courses simultaneously with his own, sometimes teaching three different groups of students a day!
 And of course, during the classes, Tony again found his strength and advantage by mixing magic with people.
 His lessons were very well received, and continued for seven successful years.

-And, in the midst of running and teaching at his bar school, performing at corporate functions and public venue shows, Tony also began a working-relationship would last for two decades.
-Back in 1980, Micky Hades approached Tony to perform close-up magic for a restaurant’s clientele, going from table to table after dinner.
+And, in the midst of running and teaching at his bar school, performing at corporate functions and public venue shows, Tony also began a working-relationship that would last for two decades.
+Back in 1980, Micky Hades approached Tony to perform close-up magic for a restaurant’s clientele, moving from table to table after dinner.
 This was the beginning of a very close relationship between Tony and the client, The Japanese Village Restaurant.
-For twenty years, every Sunday evening, he performed table magic after the “Teppanyaki” dinner service.
-Tony’s finesse and style elevated him from a mere ‘restaurant magician’ – he became part of the restaurant’s family.
-Again, drawing on his hospitable nature, Tony not only entertained guests but he made them feel welcomed and valued.
-It was a very fruitful relationship and for many customers Tony’s magic and charm became the primary reason for visiting that restaurant on a Sunday night.
-After 20 years, Tony decided to take a break and retired from these weekly performances on 17 December 2000.
+For twenty years, every Sunday evening, he performed table magic after the Teppanyaki dinner service.
+Tony’s finesse and style elevated him from a mere “restaurant magician”—he became part of the restaurant’s family.
+Again, drawing on his hospitable nature, Tony not only entertained guests but he also made them feel welcomed and valued.
+It was a very fruitful relationship and for many customers, Tony’s magic and charm became the primary reason for visiting that restaurant on a Sunday night.
+After twenty years, Tony decided to retire from these weekly performances on 17 December 2000.

 But his real calling came in 1986 when a golden egg was placed before him: the local joke shop was up for sale.
 Tony, as a child, had always dreamt of opening his own magic emporium and could not turn a blind eye to the chance that lay before him.
 He and his wife, Ann, decided to make the bold move from their successful bartending school to retail sales.
 They moved the old shop to a more central location of Victoria and, in the summer of 1987 Tony’s Trick & Joke Shop, instantly became a hit with the city.

-After 10 successful years at the first location, the pair decided to up the ante again by moving up the street to a larger site, to their current location at 688 Broughton Street.
+After ten successful years at the first location, the couple decided to up the ante again by moving up the street to a larger space, to their current location at 688 Broughton Street.
 Their hard work paid off.
-Today the shop is open 7 days a week, has diversified to include the sale of novelties, theatrical make-up and wigs, and has even stretched into cyberspace: www.magictrick.com.
+Today the shop is open seven days a week, has diversified to include the sale of novelties, theatrical make-up and wigs, and has even stretched into cyberspace: www.magictrick.com.

 And with such a lot of practise, Tony has also matured significantly over the years, magic wise.
 From a very good magician he’s become excellent: he is in constant demand for corporate events; last year completed a successful national lecturing tour on close-up; he’s been invited to attend the prestigious “Fetcher’s Finger-Flicking Frolic” in New York state.

-A natural athlete and 35-year member of the YMCA, his competitive nature is nonetheless imbued with impish fun.
+A natural athlete and thirty-five-year member of the YMCA, his competitive nature is nonetheless imbued with impish fun.
 Friend Murray Hatfield observed: “One thing I’ve learned over the years is to never underestimate Tony.
 I made that mistake some years back when he invited my friend Clark Robertson and me to play racquetball.
 In my head I figured that we’d whoop him and whoop him good.
-Well, 60 agonizing minutes later I was drenched in sweat, sore all over and fully humbled.
+Well, sixty agonizing minutes later I was drenched in sweat, sore all over, and fully humbled.
 He, of course, didn’t break a sweat.
 And, of course he didn’t gloat…(for months afterward).”

 As for his impish nature, again Murray Hatfield points to an example: “A few years back I got an odd request.
 Tony, remembering an old routine I did in my show where I ended up wearing a Superman costume, asked if I would be willing to part with it.
 I wasn’t using it anymore so I figured why not?
 I thought he was probably going to use it in his show, but no, he just wanted to wear it at an annual racquetball event that he was playing in.
 There’s a mental picture I think will be with me for a long time!”

-And the fun doesn’t stop at the club….with a glimmer of mischief in his eyes, Tony is always ready to pull practical jokes on his friends and colleagues.
-He takes pride in his creative devise and unconventional methods of producing them.
-A personal favourite: Tony invited a colleague, Michael Brough, to dinner with a generous offer, “I’ll pay.
-No strings attached…”.
-Michael, (a fellow magician) whose primary vocation at the time was as a store detective, had no idea what he was in for.
+And the fun doesn’t stop at the club.
+With a glimmer of mischief in his eyes, Tony is always ready to pull practical jokes on his friends and colleagues.
+He takes pride in his creative devises and unconventional methods of producing them.
+A personal favourite is the one when Tony invited a friend Michael Brough to dinner with a generous offer, “I’ll pay.
+My treat.”
+Michael, a fellow magician, whose primary vocation at the time was as a store detective, gladly accepted, but had no idea what he was in for.

 Upon arrival at the restaurant, Michael was completely unaware that Tony had earlier convinced the waitress that he was chaperoning a kleptomaniac on a day-pass.
-After a sumptuous dinner, as Michael went to put on his coat, Tony says, “Now Mike…(sigh)…really … you shouldn’t do this …” as he began to pull out handfuls of cutlery, ashtrays, and salt and pepper shakers!!
-The more his prey protested his innocence, the more cutlery came out (Tony managed to reload Michael’s pockets dexterously and invisibly!)
+After a sumptuous meal, as Michael went to put on his coat, Tony says, “Now Mike…(sigh)…really … you shouldn’t do this…” as he began to pull out handfuls of cutlery, ashtrays, and salt and pepper shakers from Michael’s coat!
+The more his prey protested his innocence, the more cutlery came out (Tony managed to reload Michael’s pockets dextrously and invisibly!)

-After Tony had “unloaded” over 20 settings of cutlery and the like from Michael’s jacket, the waitress stepped aside shaking her head as she watched Tony escort a befuddled Michael out of the restaurant.
+After Tony had “unloaded” over twenty settings of cutlery and the like from Michael’s jacket, the waitress stepped aside shaking her head as she watched Tony escort a befuddled Michael out of the restaurant.
 Once outside in the car, Tony was doubled over in laughter.
 To this day, I still wonder how he managed to keep a straight face during the stunt.
-It was not a practical joke that the store detective easily forgot…or forgave!
-But that’s Tony…ever mischievous!
+It was not a practical joke that the store detective easily forgot… or forgave!
+But that’s Tony, ever mischievous!

 Talent is great but a personality is key.
 Tony has fantastic sleights under his belt but it’s the experience that has made him a star.
 As Jack Poulter has remarked: “[In one of his routines,] when a woman opens her hand which is supposed to contain three coins and finds that a fourth, which moments before was on the back of her hand, her scream of surprise tells me that he doesn’t need the knuckle-breaking moves to sell his skills!”

-His main volunteer efforts, however, benefit his IBM Ring: the Victoria Magic Circle – The Ernie Crockford Ring #183, a ring where he has held all of the executive positions at least twice.
+His main volunteer efforts, however, benefit his IBM Ring, the Victoria Magic Circle, The Ernie Crockford Ring #183, a ring where he has held all of the executive positions at least twice.
 Tony is a regular attendee, participant, volunteer and lecturer at the club.
 Any volunteers to perform for seniors homes?
-Tony’s the first to step up the plate.
+Tony’s the first to step up to the plate.
 Need the illusion act to close the Annual show?
-Tony will take the day off and haul his trailer to the venue and load in his show.
-And it doesn’t stop at shows and performances: he provides space at his shop so that the club has a central location for their library and has been producing the club’s Newsletter for the past 13 years.
+Tony will take the day off and haul his trailer to the venue and load-in his show.
+And it doesn’t stop at shows and performances: he provides space at his shop so that the club has a central location for their library and has been producing the club’s Newsletter for the past thirteen years.
 Says Ron Bell, active member of both the IBM and Victoria Magic Circle, and friend: “It is my belief that Tony is the rock on which the Ring is founded.
 He is always there when needed as a performer, advisor or friend.
 The Magic Newsletter, which he started and has looked after for many years, is the cement, which binds the members together.
-He truly is a West Coast treasure!”.
+He truly is a West Coast treasure!”